FLASH: a Fast joint model for Longitudinal And Survival data in High dimension

-the startup which decarbonizes the food supply chain.
+the startup that decarbonizes the food supply chain with AI.

 Califrais has a foot in both the